PhD job market

 The FIRN PhD Job Market initiative is about recruiting institutions from across the region seeking to employ job market candidates matching with PhD job market candidates seeking to be hired.

-FIRN’s PhD Job Market program offers the following benefits:
+FIRN’s PhD Job Market offers the following benefits:

 - allows potential employers to begin conversations with candidates before positions are formally list.